Dongle: Etymology

 There are varying accounts on the etymology of the word "dongle"; in a 1999 paper, P. B. Schneck stated that the origin was unclear, but that it was possibly a corruption of the word "dangle" (since these devices "dangle" from a port on a PC).

-A 1992 Byte magazine advertisement by Rainbow Technologies claimed that dongles were invented by and named after a person named "Don Gall", one of Andrew Fuschi's best friends, which spawned an urban legend.
+A 1992 Byte magazine advertisement by Rainbow Technologies claimed that dongles were invented by and named after a person named "Don Gall", one of Andrew Fuschi's best friends, spawning an urban legend.
 Linguist Ben Zimmer noted that the claim was likely a by-product of their "tongue-in-cheek" marketing style, and "was so egregiously false that the company happily owned up to it as a marketing ploy when pressed by Eric S. Raymond, who maintains the Jargon File, an online lexicon of hacker slang."

 Examples

 Copy protection

 Software protection dongles are typically used to help prevent unauthorized use and copying of certain forms of software.
 Initially using ports such as the serial port or parallel port, most are now in USB format.